nav

 Article 14 (Revocation of Accreditation)

-ABEEK shall engage in continuous monitoring to assure that accredited program is in compliance with the accreditation criteria during the period of accreditation.
-For this purpose, ABEEK may require a program to submit an annual report and if a program no longer complies with the accreditation criteria, the program will be notified of it.
-If remedial actions taken by the program prove inadequate, ABEEK reserves the right to revoke accreditation by notifying the program.
-If required, an on-site visit may take place to evaluate the actions taken by the program.
-The revocation of accreditation will take effect immediately after its decision.
-This revocation procedure is akin to a "not-to-accredit" action and can be appealed.
-Accreditation shall remain effective until the appeal procedure has been completed.
+1. ABEEK shall engage in continuous monitoring to ensure that accredited programs remain in compliance with the accreditation criteria throughout the accreditation period.
+For this purpose, ABEEK may require programs to submit annual reports and may notify them if they are found not to comply with the accreditation criteria.
+If a program fails to take appropriate remedial actions, ABEEK reserves the right to revoke accreditation by notifying the program accordingly.
+If required, ABEEK may conduct an on-site visit to verify the actions taken by the program.

 Article 15 (Retroactive Granting of Recognition by Ministry of Education)